rapid7/insightconnect-workflows/workflows/Block_Host_with_Cisco_ASA_Firewall_from_Slack/help.md

 ### Usage

-*This workflow will only trigger in the channel specified in the Slack workflow steps.*
+*This workflow will only trigger in the channel specified in the Slack workflow steps, or from any channel if left empty.*

-To run the workflow, send a message to the specified Slack channel.
+To run the workflow, send a formatted message to the specified Slack channel.
 Your chat bot will reply when the workflow completes.

-Example show below
+Examples shown below

 To block a host:
 * `@Rapid7 InsightConnect block-host 198.51.100.100`